Epic Games is weighing in on the debate about whether mainstream video games should incorporate blockchain-based digital assets.

 Back in April, meanwhile, Epic Games announced it planned to venture into the metaverse with a $2 billion fundraising round led by electronics behemoth Sony.

 Sweeney said at the time,

 “As we reimagine the future of entertainment and play we need partners who share our vision.
 We have found this in our partnership with Sony and [LEGO Group parent company] KIRKBI.

-This investment will accelerate our work to build the metaverse and create spaces where players can have fun with friends, brands can build creative and immersive experiences and creators can build a community and thrive.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+This investment will accelerate our work to build the metaverse and create spaces where players can have fun with friends, brands can build creative and immersive experiences and creators can build a community and thrive.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action